elilleshi/AutoPhish/README.md

-## AutoPhish

-## Summer 2019
+## AutoPhish, Summer 2019

-IBM Resilient Function Development and Integration
+# IBM Resilient Function Development and Integration

 https://developer.ibm.com/security/resilient/functions/

-AutoPhish is a workflow within the IBM Resilient Platform which includes two functions, both of which are included in this repository.
+**AutoPhish** is a workflow within the IBM Resilient Platform which includes two functions, both of which are included in this repository.
 AutoPhish runs after a Generic Email Parsing Script determines that an email concerns phishing or scams.
 AutoPhish then parses email attachments, populates incident